-Little Leaguer’s Elbow Diagnosis and Treatment
+Little Leaguer’s Elbow Diagnosis

 When a child complains about elbow pain, the doctor will conduct a physical exam of the medial and lateral (outer) parts of the elbow.
 In order to confirm the diagnosis, the physician will likely order x-rays or an MRI.

 Most patients do not need surgery to treat Little Leaguer’s Elbow.
-Conservative treatment options include taking a break from the activity causing the injury, icing the elbow, and anti-inflammatory medication.
+Conservative treatment options include taking a break from the activity causing the injury, icing the elbow, and taking anti-inflammatory medication.

 Once the injury has improved, the doctor may recommend physical therapy and will perhaps evaluate the child’s pitching technique to ensure proper form.

 When non-surgical options do not bring relief, an orthopedic surgeon may consider operating on the affected arm for older children (pre-teen or adolescent).
 The surgery is done to remove loose bone fragments or to reattach a ligament.